-As far as how this task would be carried out, well, we would be using a Virtual machine and an Android-x86’s ISO image.
+As far as how this task would be carried out, we would be using a Virtual machine and an Android-x86’s ISO image.
 At the time of writing, Android Pie 9.0 was the latest available image.
 Hence we would be porting this build itself.
 While the entire steps might seem daunting at first, the efforts are worth the rewards.
-So with said, let’s get on with the guide on how to run Android on Linux with the help of Virtual Machine.
+So with that said, let’s get on with the guide on how to run Android on Linux with the help of Virtual Machine.
 Follow along for the instructions.

 How to Run Android on Linux Using Virtual Machine